top of page

 (2023)

 With this body of work, I explore the importance of family constructed by acts of free will rather than accidents of blood, investigate how relationships with others can constitute the self, and pay homage to those who taught me unconditional love.
-Emerging from my own familial trauma, I aim to rethink the family beyond the nuclear mold, embracing new modes of social relations that transcend repressive traditional structures.
-I build my own concept of home – one not centralized in a physical location, but instead contained within a dispersed network of relationships that endure beyond spatial proximity.
+Emerging from my own familial trauma, I aim to rethink the family beyond the nuclear mold, embracing new modes of social relations that transcend confining traditional structures.
+I build my own concept of home – one not grounded in a physical location, but instead contained within a dispersed network of relationships that endure beyond spatial proximity.
 In other words, I locate home in other people.